ghdl/docker/README.md

 - ghdl is built in the corresponding `ghdl/build:*` image.
 - A `ghdl/ghdl:*` image is created based on the corresponding `ghdl/run:*` image.
 - The testsuite is executed inside the `ghdl/ghdl:*` image created in the previous step.
-- If successful, a `ghdl/pkg:*` image is created with the tarball built in the first step.
+- If successful, a `ghdl/pkg:*` image is created from `scratch`, with the content of the tarball built in the first step.
 - `ghdl/ghdl:*` and `ghdl/pkg:*` images are pushed to [hub.docker.com/u/ghdl](https://cloud.docker.com/u/ghdl/repository/list).

 > NOTE: images with GCC backend include `lcov` for code coverage analysis.